MicrosoftDocs/memdocs/memdocs/solutions/end-to-end-guides/macos-endpoints-get-started.md

   You can also configure Microsoft Edge settings using the [Intune settings catalog](../../intune/configuration/settings-catalog.md):

-  - **Devices > Configuration > Settings Catalog > Microsoft Edge**
+  - **Devices > Configuration > Create > Settings Catalog > Microsoft Edge**

 - **Microsoft OneDrive**

   In [Phase 1 - Set up your environment](#phase-1---set-up-your-environment), you added Microsoft 365 apps, which include Microsoft OneDrive.
 So, if you previously added Microsoft OneDrive, then you don't need to add it again.
-If needed, you can also deploy Microsoft OneDrive separately using a [downloaded app package (`.pkg`)](/sharepoint/deploy-and-configure-on-macos).
+If you didn't previously add it, then you can also deploy Microsoft OneDrive separately using a [downloaded app package (`.pkg`)](/sharepoint/deploy-and-configure-on-macos).

   You can also configure the [Microsoft OneDrive settings](/sharepoint/deploy-and-configure-on-macos) using the [Intune settings catalog](../../intune/configuration/settings-catalog.md).
 For example, the following settings might apply to your organization:

-  - **Devices > Configuration > Settings Catalog > Microsoft Office > Microsoft OneDrive**:
+  - **Devices > Configuration > Create > Settings Catalog > Microsoft Office > Microsoft OneDrive**:

     - **Automatically and silently enable the Folder Backup feature (Known Folder Move)**: Enter your \<Microsoft Entra tenant ID>.
     - **Enable Files On-Demand**: Select **True**.
     - **Open at login**: Select **True**.

-  - **Devices > Configuration > Settings Catalog > App Management > NS Extension Management**:
+  - **Devices > Configuration > Create > Settings Catalog > App Management > NS Extension Management**:

     - **Allowed Extensions**: Enter `com.microsoft.OneDrive.FinderSync`.